Online Dating Dangers: Warnings, Statistics, Stalking, Sextortion, Harassment, Catfishing, Abuse; Dating App Safety Tips; Is Online Dating Safe?

 Most phone numbers can be Googled often with giving away home addresses and personal info.

-Dating App Safety: Monitor Your Social Media Photos, What To Be Aware Of When Online Dating, Online Stalkers, How To Tell If Someone Is Stalking You On Dating Apps, Instagram, Facebook
+Dating App Safety: Monitor Social Media, What To Be Aware Of When Online Dating

 People are sharing more photos than ever before and often times the privacy settings can be tricky to manage or keep at intended levels.
 Photos can reveal a lot of information, more than you could ever know.